20% off your first purchase with code: SHOP24

 • Cynthia Rylant

-Now you are left with fiction books by random authors that don't belong to a series.
+Now you’re left with fiction books by random authors that don’t belong to a series.
 These should be sorted by genre or theme.
-This is really helpful for younger readers because they often have a certain interest, but don't know how to find a book to match it.
+This is really helpful for younger readers because they often have a certain interest, but don’t know how to find a book to match it.
 Being able to browse by theme helps immensely.

 • pets/animal stories